KcRobin9/MM1-Map-Editor/README.md

 * Click the 'Download' button or clone the repo: `git clone https://github.com/KcRobin9/MM1-Map-Editor.git`
 * Follow the README in the Setup folder

+## Contributions

+Contributions are welcomed.
+All questions, feature requests, issues, and pull requests will be reviewed.

 ## Credits

 * 0x1F9F1 - Instrumental help, including Open1560 features and coding Q&A
 * Dading - Alpha tester, creator of Moronville
 * Vwp914 - Alpha tester, Blender tutor
+* Lars - For his Race Making Tool
 * DDucky - Code help with Prop Editor

-## Contact

-If you have any questions or suggestions, feel free to reach via Discord.

 ## Gallery